Talent Acquisition

 Now in 2026, I see another shift happening.

 Artificial Intelligence is not just speeding up recruitment.
+It is redefining what successful recruitment looks like.

 The question is no longer, “How fast can we hire?”